-- " Before installing this fireplace thoroughly assess the packaging and it's contents (including the unit, flue components, grates, baffle plates, ceiling ring, etc) to ensure all items are accounted for and that any damage or defects caused by transport/handling are immediately reported to your authorised Cheminées Philippe dealer - " Check the installation site in advance and remove all flammable materials or those which have the potential to be damaged by heat from the area where the fireplace will be installed.
-All combustible material should be replaced and/or shielded with non-combustible material or maintain a safe clearance as per pages 11-18 of this manual if installed freestanding or 19-24 if installed inbuilt - " Ensure the correct base underneath the fireplace is used including the minimum size and thickness, refer to page 8 for a list of recommended base materials.
-Check that the floor is capable of safely bearing the weight and if necessary put in a weight distribution plate or take other necessary measures - " Due to the weight of each fireplace care must be taken when maneuvering the unit.
-We strongly recommend mechanical equipment, as well as multiple professionals aiding with moving the unit into it's intended location - " Familarise yourself with section 5.
+- Before installing this fireplace thoroughly assess the packaging and it's contents (including the unit, flue components, grates, baffle plates, ceiling ring, etc) to ensure all items are accounted for and that any damage or defects caused by transport/handling are immediately reported to your authorised Cheminées Philippe dealer - Check the installation site in advance and remove all flammable materials or those which have the potential to be damaged by heat from the area where the fireplace will be installed.
+All combustible material should be replaced and/or shielded with non-combustible material or maintain a safe clearance as per pages 12-19 of this manual if installed freestanding or 22-26 if installed inbuilt - Ensure the correct base underneath the fireplace is used including the minimum size and thickness, refer to page 8 for a list of recommended base materials.
+Check that the floor is capable of safely bearing the weight and if necessary put in a weight distribution plate or take other necessary measures - Due to the weight of each fireplace care must be taken when maneuvering the unit.
+We strongly recommend mechanical equipment, as well as multiple professionals aiding with moving the unit into it's intended location - Familarise yourself with section 5.
 Mechanisms & Unit Assembly in this manual prior to proceeding.
 Due to the size of some units, the gather, lift door mechanisms, and/or dampers will need to be installed prior to the installation of the flue system.
-Please also refer to this section for the final fitting of the backplate, baffle plate, ash retainer and grates - " When installing the unit inbuilt, ventilation grills are required at the top and bottom of the cavity to assist in natural convection and for the release of heated air into the room.
-Refer to pages 20-23 for minimum sizes and placement of grilles - " When installing the fireplace inbuilt, an inspection hatch or trap door it recommended.
-This will allow for easy access to the unit when performing any necessary inspection, maintenance and/or repairs - " Do NOT use combustible material (including Gyprock Fyrechek OR a timber frame) underneath, near or around this fireplace
+Please also refer to this section for the final fitting of the backplate, baffle plate, ash retainer and grates - When installing the unit inbuilt, ventilation grills are required at the top and bottom of the cavity to assist in natural convection and for the release of heated air into the room.
+Refer to pages 24-26 for minimum sizes and placement of grilles - When installing the fireplace inbuilt, an inspection hatch or trap door it recommended.
+This will allow for easy access to the unit when performing any necessary inspection, maintenance and/or repairs - Do NOT use combustible material (including Gyprock Fyrechek OR a timber frame) within the noncombustible zones - WALL FINISHES: It is the responsibility of the purchaser and installer to ensure that all finishes (including but not limited to, render, paint, tiles, stone, etc) near and around the fireplace have the capacity to withstand high temperatures.
+Cheminées Philippe Australia and Wignells of Melbourne cannot be held liable for thermal expansion cracking, blistering or damage of any finishing materials